-Could your Teen use some support?
+Could your Teen use some counseling?

 You are searching for answers.
 Your teen or tween is starting to change and you are worried they may need some extra support.
 While you’ve done all you can, you’re noticing your sweet child isn’t listening to you as much anymore.
 They’re pulling away, and friends (and phones) are becoming more important.
 Maybe their mood or behavior is changing.
 Anxiety and depression can begin to take hold of their life.
 Group chats define their social world.
 Most of all, they stop talking as much to you for guidance.